NikVis01/ocr-server-test/README.md

 PaddleOCR-VL Service

-FastAPI + fastapi-queue service for PaddleOCR-VL.
-Accepts base64 or URL; exposes 8080; GPU-ready.
+FastAPI service for PaddleOCR-VL.
+Accepts a PDF URL; exposes 8080; GPU-ready.
+Uses FastAPI BackgroundTasks for lightweight in-process queuing with job polling endpoints.
+The service configures PaddleOCR-VL to use a vLLM server for VL recognition per `how-to-do-it.md`.

 ### Requirements
 - Docker (recommended) — `setup.sh` installs Docker on Ubuntu